danwerner21/UniFLEX/Software/Kernel-builds/README.md

 All files are in UniFLEX text format, use 'ufless' to access them from linux.
 The .tar image contains the whole source for the CPU09 UniFLEX kernel, in UniFLEX text format

-On the image CPU09_UF_IOP.dsk.zip there are 3 bootable kernels. 'uniflex' and 'uniflex4' are kernels for SR4 IO.
-'uniflex5' support SR4 IO _and_ the IOP.
-If you boot the last one without the CPU09IOP hardware present, the kernel may hang in the interrupt handler as it 'sees' the interrupt flag set, but is un-able to reset it.

-UF_IOP_200509.dsk.zip.
+Mix/UF_IOP_200509.dsk.zip.
 It has the most recent driver source tree in it as the latest version of portbaud. bootable kernels" uniflex (IDE basic version), uniflex2 (with IOP drivers in it)